-In 2013, and after several years of review and consultation, Ofgem replaced the RPI-X form of price control with RIIO.
-Ofgem concluded that the RPI-X approach worked well by delivering lower prices, better quality of service and significant investment however, new challenges lay ahead, inclusive of extensive environmental obligations.15 These commitments required utilities to make significant infrastructure investments in order to maintain a reliable and secure network, and also manage demand and electricity generation volatility in a low carbon future.
+In the UK, the RPI-X approach had been in use for roughly 20 years when Ofgem decided to undertake a review of the performance of the existing form of price control.
+Ofgem concluded that the RPI-X approach worked well by delivering lower prices, better quality of service and significant investment however, new challenges lay ahead, inclusive of extensive environmental obligations.
+These commitments required utilities to make significant infrastructure investments in order to maintain a reliable and secure network, and also manage demand and electricity generation volatility in a low carbon future.
+Therefore, through the publication of its final decision document in October 2010, Ofgem decided to replace the RPI-X form of price control with RIIO, which is an acronym for the phrase - Revenue set to deliver strong Incentives, Innovation and Outputs.